juhneece/juhneece.github.io/about.md

 * My sisters & I are all named after locally-famous Filipino actresses
 * My handwriting is so small and neat that people almost always mistake it for computer type
 * I've made two strangers take off their headphones while riding the subway so that I could compliment them on their shoes
-* I will always have time to watch Shawshank Redemption
+* I always have time to watch *Shawshank Redemption*
 * Past Halloween costumes: <span id="halloween_costume" style="display:none">Michael Jackson</span>